mxsstrong/SlashUX/user_reqs_creator.md

 			1.	this documents that
 			1.	that documents this
 			1.	this == that
+			1.	_etc._
 		1.	link to an arbitrary number of other objects
 	1.	save an incomplete description
+		1.	return to a saved description
+		2.	delete a saved but npublished description
+	1.	cancel an in-progress description
 	1.	describe multiple objects at once
+	1.	update metadata of a published object
+		1.	cancel an in-progress revision
+		1.	revert to older version

+1.	link object to a PID
 	1.	obtain a PID
 		1. 	obtain a DOI
 		1. 	pre-reserve a PID for an object that is not public
+	1. link object to a pre-existing PID

 1.	select a usage license
+	1. 	select a CC license
+	2. 	select an alternate license
+	3. 	understand licensing options
+		1.	access simple explanation
+		2.	access exact language

+1.	select access rights
+	1.	make immediately public
+	2.	set an embargo period, after which the object becomes public
+	3.	limit access
+		1.	limit access to specified user(s)
+		2.	limit access to group of users
+			1. limit access to users at same institution
+			2. limit access to academic users

+1.	publish an object
+	1.	review metadata before publishing
+	2.	save object and metadata to publish later
+		1.	return to a saved object/metadata package
+		2.	delete a saved object/metadata package without publishing
+	3.	delete a published object (_probably not a good idea_)

 1.	get credit
+	1.	get formally cited
+	1.	show dataset on ORCiD/ImpactStory/etc. profile
+	1.	report metrics
+		1.	citations
+		1.	downloads
+		1.	views
+		1.	social media shares

+1.	curate a collection of objects
+	1.	enter collection-level metadata
+	1.	set collection level permissions
+	1.	add objects to collection
+	1.	remove objects from collection